From Thairath, November 8, 2012

 Right: Lt.
 Gen. Paradon: I haven’t checked Phanthongthae’s Facebook today, sir.

-This would be a return to the Thai Rak Thai Party years when Thaksin was prime minister--media hobbled, constitutional checks compromised, critics harassed with lawsuits, changes in laws creating 'lucky' benefits for family businesses, etc. and, most consternating of all for his opponents, all this culminating in ever-increased electoral popularity from a rural populace otherwise ignored by the conventional political class.]
+As Thaksin has already held power as prime minister, the precedents for what would happen if he returned are already known–media hobbled, constitutional checks compromised, critics harassed with lawsuits, and changes in laws creating “lucky” benefits for family businesses.
+Most consternating of all for his opponents, all of this would create an ever-increased electoral popularity from a rural populace otherwise ignored by the conventional political class.]